shiftyrose/shifty/README.md

 `Idea by Town of Us Reactivated`<br>

 #### Role Description
-Executioner’s Target is marked with a black name & win if their target is voted out.<br>
-If the target dies before being voted out, the Executioner changes their Role and becomes Crewmate, Jester, or Opportunist according to a game option.<br>
+Executioner’s Target is marked with a black name & win if their target is voted out.
+If the target dies before being voted out, the Executioner changes their Role and becomes Crewmate, Jester, or Opportunist according to a game option.
 If the target is the Jester, the Executioner can be an additional winner.

 ### Game Options
 |            Name              |                             Description                            |     Type     |  Default  |